ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

 Adding console logging is really quite simple in what is going on.
 It's straight forward usage of both the ASP.NET Core <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection" target="_blank">Dependency Injection</a> and <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware" target="_blank">Middleware</a> implementations.

-Look at this line of code in our `startup.cs`.
+That middleware is added to our `startup.cs`.

 ```csharp
 .AddDiagnosticEventListener(sp =>